Nonparametric learning for impulse control problems: Solution for known

 Furthermore, whenever $y^*=y^*_b$ denotes a maximizer of the function $[y_1,\bet]\to\R,\, y\mapsto \frac{g(y)}{\xi_b(y)}$, the following sequence $\hat K=(\hat\tau_n)_{n\in\N}$ is optimal:

 \end{proposition}

+As mentioned above, the previous result is not surprising and related results do exist in the literature.
+For example, a Faustmann-model with discounting is presented in \cite{alvarez2004class}, where sufficient conditions for the existence of unique optimal thresholds are worked out in terms of the fundamental solutions of the underlying diffusions.
+In a general linear diffusion framework, ergodic impulse control problems are discussed in \cite{helmes2017continuous} and \cite{helmes2018weak} and sufficient conditions for the optimality of threshold strategies are given, unifying many more specific results in the literature.
+In contrast to the model considered here, in their framework the decision maker can freely choose the target state at the control times as well.
+An additional slight technical difference is that minimization problems (instead of maximization problems as discussed here) are studied.

-\begin{remark} As is not surprising for ergodic problems, the value does not depend on the initial distribution of the diffusion.
+\begin{remark} {As is to be expected} for ergodic problems, the value does not depend on the initial distribution of the diffusion.
 Furthermore, the renewal character of the situation is reflected in the stationarity of the optimal strategy given above.
 However, note that for the long term average criterion \eqref{eq:problem}, optimal strategies are highly non-unique: we may use quite arbitrary strategies at the beginning; just in the long run we have to switch to (asymptotically) optimal strategies.
-This easy observation will be used for the data-driven strategies constructed in Section \ref{sec:data_driven} below. \end{remark}
+This {basic} observation will be used for the data-driven strategies constructed in Section \ref{sec:data_driven} below. \end{remark}